raspberrypilearning/cd-beginner-python-sushi/en/step_5.md

 --- collapse ---
 ---
-title: Why is there two equals signs together?
+title: Why are there two equals signs together?
 ---

 The double-equals `==` is used to **compare** variables, because the single equals is already used **assign** values to them.